 - a family history of bowel cancer

-We send you an invitation letter and this leaflet.
-The information is to help you choose whether to take part in screening.
+We send you an invitation letter with information about bowel cancer screening.
+The information is to help you decide whether to take part.
 Then we send you a faecal immunochemical test, or ‘FIT kit’ for short.
-It detects tiny amounts of blood in your poo (blood you would not notice by eye).
+It detects blood in your poo (blood you would not notice by eye).
 We look for blood because polyps and bowel cancers sometimes bleed.
-Finding blood does not diagnose bowel cancer but it tells us that you need a bowel examination.
+Finding blood does not diagnose bowel cancer but it means you need further tests (usually a bowel examination).

 Most people’s screening result shows they do not need any further tests.

 Some people will need further tests.
 If this is the case for you, we will offer you an appointment to talk about having a colonoscopy.
-This is an examination of the inside of your bowel.
+Colonoscopy looks at the inside of your bowel.
 We use colonoscopy to find the source of the blood.

-Having bowel cancer screening reduces your risk of dying from bowel cancer by at least 25% 1.
+Having bowel cancer screening reduces your risk of dying from bowel cancer by at least 25% [footnote 1].